neil-edelman/boxes/readme.md

 To initialise it to an idle state, see [&lt;N&gt;Trie](#user-content-fn-8fc8a233), `TRIE_IDLE`, `{0}` \(`C99`\), or being `static`\.

-Internally, it is an array of branches backed by pointers\-to\-[&lt;PN&gt;Type](#user-content-typedef-c45e6761) as leaves, sorted by key\.
-We take two arrays because it speeds up iteration, the leaves are also a sorted array, and it is &#927;\(1\) instead of &#927;\(log `items`\) to get an example for comparison in insert, and experimetally it is slightly faster\.
+A full binary tree stored semi\-implicitly in two arrays: one as the branches backed by one as pointers\-to\-[&lt;PN&gt;Type](#user-content-typedef-c45e6761) as leaves\.
+We take two arrays because it speeds up iteration as the leaves are also an array sorted by key, it is &#927;\(1\) instead of &#927;\(log `items`\) to get an example for comparison in insert, and experimetally it is slightly faster\.

-The branches are a pre\-order full binary tree, one less then the leaves, \(with the exeception of the empty trie,\) stored in a semi\-implicit array\.
-The data\-type is an array of `size_t`, which stores two peices of information: the first bit at which the all the branches on the left differ from that on the right, \(as such, the maximum string length is hard\-coded at 510,\) and how many branches on the left; one has to traverse the tree from the root to know how many on the right\.
-It can be seen as a [binary radix trie](https://en.wikipedia.org/wiki/Radix_tree) or \[Morrison 1968, PATRICiA\]\.
+It can be seen as a [binary radix trie](https://en.wikipedia.org/wiki/Radix_tree) or [Morrison, 1968 PATRICiA](https://scholar.google.ca/scholar?q=Morrison%2C+1968+PATRICiA)\.
 The branches do not store data on the strings, only the positions where the strings are different\.

 ![States.](../web/states.png)